An effective employee recognition program is key to employee retention and better bottom-line business results.

 Over 80% of employees work harder when appreciated.
 And 69% say recognition and rewards keep them loyal to their job.
 So, how do you build an employee recognition program that provides a fulfilling employee experience?

-40 Employee Recognition Ideas To Try
+Modern Employee Recognition Program Ideas To Try

 Ready to create a workplace where recognition is a top priority?
 It might feel daunting to come up with meaningful employee recognition ideas, but they may just inspire and motivate your team to new heights:

-Peer-to-Peer Recognition Ideas
+(Fun) Peer-to-Peer Recognition Program Ideas

 Peer-to-peer recognition involves employees recognizing the efforts of their team members and expressing gratitude for their support and teamwork.

-This form of recognition is a must-have for every supportive and positive team culture.
+This form of recognition is a must-have for every supportive and positive work culture.
 In a survey around recognition, 41% of respondents said that the recognition they receive from their colleagues is important to them.

 1. Coffee Buddy Program